Poetry Wednesdays

 Write a poem about a childhood friend.
 Include seven stanzas, one for each day of the week, and make a personal reference to your friend in each one.
 Title the poem after an activity you enjoyed doing together.

 For the poetry writers.
 Even if you do not normally write poetry make an effort to complete this exercise.
-Your topic is: being lonely with yourself.
-Your form is: tanka.
+Your topic is: addiction.
+Your form is: one stanza of twelve lines and six sentences.
+Do not name the addiction in the title or body of writing and do not use the word addiction.

 For the poetry writers.
 Even if you do not normally write poetry make an effort to complete this exercise.
-Your topic is: hiding from… Your form is: Grossblank.
+Your topic is: a poem you wrote yesterday.
+Your form is: Oulipo.

 Your topic is: spring’s first bloom.
 Your form is: use the following letters to start each line.
 Line One: H Line Two: O Line Three: T Line Four: S Line Five: H Line Six: O Line Seven: T Line Eight: S Line Nine: S Line Ten: T Line Eleven: E Line Twelve: O